Delaware.gov logo

 PFAS are considered “emerging contaminants” by federal environmental and public health regulators.
 A group of state and federal agencies are investigating PFAS, their sources, and their presence in the environment.
 This group includes DNREC, the Delaware Department of Health and Social Services (DHSS), the US Environmental Protection Agency (EPA), the US Geological Survey (USGS) and the CDC’s National Center for Environmental Health/Agency for Toxic Substances and Disease Registry.

 In 2018, the DNREC Division of Waste and Hazardous Substances adopted a policy to define where sampling for PFAS may occur in groundwater and surface water within the state.
 In 2023, this policy was updated to include other media and add select PFAS as hazardous substances regulated under the Hazardous Substance Cleanup Act (HSCA), pertinent aspects of the addition, as well as expectations related to sampling and characterization of these emerging contaminants.
-(Learn more about the update)
+(Learn more about the PFAS sampling policy update)

 DNREC also lists PFOA and PFOS as hazardous substances as well as six other PFAS compounds including: